 - Use Battery Saver or Power Saving Mode

 For starters, remember that your battery life will improve over time as the phone software learns from your usage habits.
-Then, this guide will help you improve things further with some little changes, and prevent any potential problems.
+On the flip side, in a year or so it’ll start to degrade as the battery cell ages.
+For now, you can fix a lot of little problems.
 Let’s get started.

 Check for Apps Using Too Much Battery